-The interest of studying PACWBs is mainly twofold.
-First, it allows to investigate shocks physics, including particle acceleration and non-thermal emission processes, in astrophysical laboratories different from supernova remnants (SNRs).
-Shock speed, local magnetic field and geometry are different, but physical processes are the same.
-Second, particle acceleration in presupernova massive star environment opens up the possibility of a moderate contribution to the production of cosmic rays.
-Even though SNRs are very likely the major contributors to galactic strong magneto-hydrodynamic shocks, and these are provided by the strong wind collisions that happen when two (or more) massive stars are part of a multiple system.
-Provided the stellar separation is high enough, the stellar winds collide at their terminal speeds, leading to velocity jumps of the order 2000-3 000 km s-1.
-The subset of colliding-wind binaries able to accelerate particles up to relativistic velocities are referred to as Particle-Accelerating Colliding-Wind Binaries (PACWBs).
-To date, about 50 PACWBs have been identified, mainly thanks to the signature of synchrotron radio emission (De Becker & Raucq $(2013)^1$ .
+The interest in studying PACWBs is mainly twofold.
+First, it allows us to investigate shocks physics, including particle acceleration and non-thermal emission processes, in astrophysical laboratories different from supernova remnants (SNRs).
+The shock speeds, local magnetic field, and geometry are different, but the physical processes are the same.
+Second, particle acceleration in the pre-supernova massive star environment opens up the possibility of a moderate contribution to the production of cosmic rays.
+Even though SNRs are very likely to be the major contributors to galactic cosmic rays, we cannot reject the idea that a small contribution may come from alternative sources.
+The latter point calls upon an investigation of the population of particle accelerators, aimed at exploring the question of the fraction of PACWBs among massive binaries (De Becker et al. 2017, 2024).